PLEM Buoy Replacement

 March , 2013

-Phase II, scheduled for completion in 2013, will consist of the removal and replacement of the existing PLEM and SBM (Single Bouy Mooring).
-Information gathered during Phase I was be used for the fabrication and installation of new components.
-Divers had to be mindful of the local poisonous marine animals while working underwater.
+During the inspections, two abandoned “ghost” pipelines were discovered.
+Topside sonar surveys had failed to detect these abandoned pipelines.
+It was imperative to fully identify these in order to determine whether their location would interfere with the replacement anchors and chain of the refurbished MBM system.
+Divers also had to be mindful of the local poisonous marine animals while working underwater.
 Lion fish and the highly venomous stonefish had settled around the flanges and valves of the existing structure.
-The divers had to proceed with extreme care during the work, going so far as to remove all rocks on the seafloor in the vicinity of the work area in order to identify camouflaged stonefish.
+The divers had to proceed with extreme care during the work, going so far as to remove all rocks on the seafloor around the work area in order to identify camouflaged stonefish.

 The information gathered during the first phase of the project was used for the fabrication and installation of new PLEM components.
 Prior to demolition of the old manifold, existing lines were pigged from shore to ensure no leakage of product.
 The existing base plate, manifold and anchors were removed.
 The bottom material was prepared and the new base plate was set in position.
 Then the manifold was set in place and secured to the base plate.
 Metrology solutions were developed and spool pieces were custom fabricated on-site to connect new manifold to the existing pipeline.
 Once all connections were made, the new PLEM buoy was anchored into position and hoses were connected.
 The pigs were then sent back to the beach and the entire system was pressure checked.

 Pile Buck Magazine, 2014: Projects by Global Diving & Salvage, Inc. – Okinawa PLEM